 14. "Please Come Home For Christmas" by Aaron Neville

-No one has a voice quite like Aaron Neville (1993) in this sexy, soulful song about a lover who has ventured off, leaving him alone with no friends or family.
+No one has a voice quite like Aaron Neville, and it's on full display in this sexy, soulful song from 1993.
+It's about a lover who has ventured off, leaving him alone with no friends or family.
 He yearns for her to return home for Christmas so he can be happy once again.

 15. "Snowflakes Of Love" by Toni Braxton